NOUIY/aws-cdk-guide/v2/stacks.md

 ------

-## About the stack API<a name="stack_api"></a>
+## About the stack API<a name="stack-api"></a>

 The `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` object provides a rich API, including the following:
-+ `Stack.of(construct)` – A static method that returns the **Stack** in which a construct is defined\.
-This is useful if you need to interact with a stack from within a reusable construct\.
-The call fails if a stack cannot be found in scope\.
++ `Stack.of(construct)` – A static method that returns the **Stack** in which a construct is defined.
+This is useful if you need to interact with a stack from within a reusable construct.
+The call fails if a stack cannot be found in scope.
-+ `stack.stackName` \(Python: `stack_name`\) – Returns the physical name of the stack\.
-As mentioned previously, all AWS CDK stacks have a physical name that the AWS CDK can resolve during synthesis\.
++ `stack.stackName` (Python: `stack_name`) – Returns the physical name of the stack.
+As mentioned previously, all AWS CDK stacks have a physical name that the AWS CDK can resolve during synthesis.
-+ `stack.region` and `stack.account` – Return the AWS Region and account, respectively, into which this stack will be deployed\.
++ `stack.region` and `stack.account` – Return the AWS Region and account, respectively, into which this stack will be deployed.
 These properties return one of the following:
   + The account or Region explicitly specified when the stack was defined
-  + A string\-encoded token that resolves to the AWS CloudFormation pseudo parameters for account and Region to indicate that this stack is environment agnostic
+  + A string-encoded token that resolves to the AWS CloudFormation pseudo parameters for account and Region to indicate that this stack is environment agnostic

-  For information about how environments are determined for stacks, see [Environments for the AWS CDK](environments.md)\.
+  For information about how environments are determined for stacks, see [Environments for the AWS CDK](environments.md).
-+ `stack.addDependency(stack)` \(Python: `stack.add_dependency(stack)` – Can be used to explicitly define dependency order between two stacks\.
-This order is respected by the cdk deploy command when deploying multiple stacks at once\.
++ `stack.addDependency(stack)` (Python: `stack.add_dependency(stack)` – Can be used to explicitly define dependency order between two stacks.
+This order is respected by the cdk deploy command when deploying multiple stacks at once.
-+ `stack.tags` – Returns a [TagManager](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.TagManager.html) that you can use to add or remove stack\-level tags\.
-This tag manager tags all resources within the stack, and also tags the stack itself when it's created through AWS CloudFormation\.
++ `stack.tags` – Returns a [TagManager](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.TagManager.html) that you can use to add or remove stack-level tags.
+This tag manager tags all resources within the stack, and also tags the stack itself when it's created through AWS CloudFormation.
-+ `stack.partition`, `stack.urlSuffix` \(Python: `url_suffix`\), `stack.stackId` \(Python: `stack_id`\), and `stack.notificationArn` \(Python: `notification_arn`\) – Return tokens that resolve to the respective AWS CloudFormation pseudo parameters, such as `{ "Ref": "AWS::Partition" }`\.
-These tokens are associated with the specific stack object so that the AWS CDK framework can identify cross\-stack references\.
++ `stack.partition`, `stack.urlSuffix` (Python: `url_suffix`), `stack.stackId` (Python: `stack_id`), and `stack.notificationArn` (Python: `notification_arn`) – Return tokens that resolve to the respective AWS CloudFormation pseudo parameters, such as `{ "Ref": "AWS::Partition" }`.
+These tokens are associated with the specific stack object so that the AWS CDK framework can identify cross-stack references.
-+ `stack.availabilityZones` \(Python: `availability_zones`\) – Returns the set of Availability Zones available in the environment in which this stack is deployed\.
-For environment\-agnostic stacks, this always returns an array with two Availability Zones\.
-For environment\-specific stacks, the AWS CDK queries the environment and returns the exact set of Availability Zones available in the Region that you specified\.
++ `stack.availabilityZones` (Python: `availability_zones`) – Returns the set of Availability Zones available in the environment in which this stack is deployed.
+For environment-agnostic stacks, this always returns an array with two Availability Zones.
+For environment-specific stacks, the AWS CDK queries the environment and returns the exact set of Availability Zones available in the Region that you specified.
-+ `stack.parseArn(arn)` and `stack.formatArn(comps)` \(Python: `parse_arn`, `format_arn`\) – Can be used to work with Amazon Resource Names \(ARNs\)\.
++ `stack.parseArn(arn)` and `stack.formatArn(comps)` (Python: `parse_arn`, `format_arn`) – Can be used to work with Amazon Resource Names (ARNs).
-+ `stack.toJsonString(obj)` \(Python: `to_json_string`\) – Can be used to format an arbitrary object as a JSON string that can be embedded in an AWS CloudFormation template\.
-The object can include tokens, attributes, and references, which are only resolved during deployment\.
++ `stack.toJsonString(obj)` (Python: `to_json_string`) – Can be used to format an arbitrary object as a JSON string that can be embedded in an AWS CloudFormation template.
+The object can include tokens, attributes, and references, which are only resolved during deployment.
-+ `stack.templateOptions` \(Python: `template_options`\) – Use to specify AWS CloudFormation template options, such as Transform, Description, and Metadata, for your stack\.
++ `stack.templateOptions` (Python: `template_options`) – Use to specify AWS CloudFormation template options, such as Transform, Description, and Metadata, for your stack.

 ## Working with stacks<a name="stacks-work"></a>

-Stacks are deployed as an AWS CloudFormation stack into an AWS *[environment](environments.md)*\.
-The environment covers a specific AWS account and AWS Region\.
+Stacks are deployed as an AWS CloudFormation stack into an AWS *[environment](environments.md)*.
+The environment covers a specific AWS account and AWS Region.

-When you run the `cdk synth` command for an app with multiple stacks, the cloud assembly includes a separate template for each stack instance\.
-Even if the two stacks are instances of the same class, the AWS CDK emits them as two individual templates\.
+When you run the `cdk synth` command for an app with multiple stacks, the cloud assembly includes a separate template for each stack instance.
+Even if the two stacks are instances of the same class, the AWS CDK emits them as two individual templates.

-You can synthesize each template by specifying the stack name in the `cdk synth` command\.
+You can synthesize each template by specifying the stack name in the `cdk synth` command.
 The following example synthesizes the template for `stack1`:

 ```
 $ cdk synth stack1
 ```

-This approach is conceptually different from how AWS CloudFormation templates are normally used, where a template can be deployed multiple times and parameterized through [AWS CloudFormation parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html)\.
-Although AWS CloudFormation parameters can be defined in the AWS CDK, they are generally discouraged because AWS CloudFormation parameters are resolved only during deployment\.
-This means that you cannot determine their value in your code\.
+This approach is conceptually different from how AWS CloudFormation templates are normally used, where a template can be deployed multiple times and parameterized through [AWS CloudFormation parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html).
+Although AWS CloudFormation parameters can be defined in the AWS CDK, they are generally discouraged because AWS CloudFormation parameters are resolved only during deployment.
+This means that you cannot determine their value in your code.

-For example, to conditionally include a resource in your app based on a parameter value, you must set up an [AWS CloudFormation condition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) and tag the resource with it\.
-The AWS CDK takes an approach where concrete templates are resolved at synthesis time\.
-Therefore, you can use an `if` statement to check the value to determine whether a resource should be defined or some behavior should be applied\.
+For example, to conditionally include a resource in your app based on a parameter value, you must set up an [AWS CloudFormation condition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) and tag the resource with it.
+The AWS CDK takes an approach where concrete templates are resolved at synthesis time.
+Therefore, you can use an `if` statement to check the value to determine whether a resource should be defined or some behavior should be applied.

 **Note**
-The AWS CDK provides as much resolution as possible during synthesis time to enable idiomatic and natural usage of your programming language\.
+The AWS CDK provides as much resolution as possible during synthesis time to enable idiomatic and natural usage of your programming language.

-Like any other construct, stacks can be composed together into groups\.
-The following code shows an example of a service that consists of three stacks: a control plane, a data plane, and monitoring stacks\.
-The service construct is defined twice: once for the beta environment and once for the production environment\.
+Like any other construct, stacks can be composed together into groups.
+The following code shows an example of a service that consists of three stacks: a control plane, a data plane, and monitoring stacks.
+The service construct is defined twice: once for the beta environment and once for the production environment.

 ------
 #### [ TypeScript ]